Last Updated: March 31, 2017

-So it’s time — or even past time –- to junk your old car.
-But you really need a good price for it.
+So it’s time — or even past time –- to sell your car for cash.
+But you really need a good price for it, even if it’s an old car.
 Maybe you want to put that towards a new car.
 Or you’ve got another big purchase to make.
 Or bills to pay off.
 Or who couldn’t use an extra bit of cash?

 So you’re ready to call the salvage yard and tell a junk car buyer to “Junk my car for $500.”
 Then you’ll wait for an “Okey-dokey.”

 Right now, though, you’re more likely to get a sigh.
 Although things are much better than they were a only a few months ago the market for automotive scrap still isn’t that good.